 This immigration program is a good option if you:

 - Want the flexibility to come and go from Portugal as you please.

 Route to citizenship (and a European Union passport)

 Portugal allows dual citizenship, so there’s no need to relinquish your original nationality.

 Find out more about how to get Portuguese citizenship and your EU passport in our guide.
 We cover the language test and other requirements.

 Best Places to Retire in Portugal

 Retirees choose Portugal because of its pleasant climate, relatively low cost of living, and safety.
-While there are Expat retirees all over the country, there are certain locations that are popular with retirees.
+While there are Expat retirees nationwide, some locations are very popular with international retirees.